 What makes this story different is the setting – The American Library in Paris.
 I loved hearing about the librarians and how they tried to help their Jewish subscribers.

 The story sucked me and had me thinking about the war in a new light.
 I need to add it to our best books about WW2 list for sure.

 I had no idea that Jackie Kennedy spent a year abroad living in Paris in the year following the end of WWII.
 I was fascinated by Ann Mah’s take on what Jackie would have seen in post-war France.

-This book covered it all!
+This fictional biography covered it all!
 The rise of communism, the French people’s disdain for Americans, the struggle to make ends meet for many citizens, and the return to the glitz and glam of the gilded aristocracy.

 As far as historical fiction books go, it was one of the most unique ones I’ve read in recent years.
 I immediately gave it to my francophile mother because I know she will adore it.
 This book was a must for our ultimate beach reads 2023 post.

 I love Pam Jenoff’s previous book, The Orphan Train.
 So, It did not surprise me that I loved this book too.
 In 1946 Grace is passing through Grand Central station when she finds a suitcase.

 Inside she finds a dozen pictures of women and is determined to find out who they are and who owns the suitcase.
 The story moves between Grace and Eleanor Trigg, the owner of the suitcase and leader of a ring of female spies throughout World War 2.